rtosholdings/riptable/README.md

 Pandas Users
 ------------
-Simply drop a pandas DataFrame class into a riptide Dataset and it will be auto converted.
+Simply drop a pandas DataFrame class into a riptable Dataset and it will be auto converted.
 ```
-import riptide as rt
+import riptable as rt
 import numpy as np
 import pandas as pd
 df = pd.DataFrame({'intarray': np.arange(1_000_000), 'floatarray': np.arange(1_000_000.0)})